 Gather with friends for a laid-back al fresco afternoon of live acoustic music, generous sharing boards piled high with wood-fired meat and sunshine.

-Join us on the Farmer, Butcher, Chef courtyard this summer as we fire up the Big Green Egg and our chefs cook over open flames using the very best Goodwood Home Farm produce; seasonal, sustainable and reared just moments from your table.
+Join us at the Farmer, Butcher, Chef courtyard this summer as we fire up the Big Green Egg and our chefs cook over open flames using the very best Goodwood Home Farm produce; seasonal, sustainable and reared just moments from your table.

 With live acoustic music from talented local artists, long afternoons drift into evenings, accompanied by generous sharing boards, expertly cooked cuts and a glass (or two) in hand.